-To choose the correct size numbers for your sailboat, first check what size is normally used for your class.
+To choose the correct size numbers for your sailboat, first check what size is normally used for your class of sailboat.
 Ask other owners or refer to the racing rules for the class or your local race authority.
 A good rule of thumb is 10″ or 12″ sail numbers for boats up to 22 feet on the waterline, 15″ numbers for boats up to 32 feet, and 18″ numbers for larger boats.
 For Catalina 22 owners, the latest class rules (October 2014) do not require sail numbers nor specify the size of numbers.
 Some local clubs adopt The Racing Rules of Sailing that are updated every four years by the World Sailing organization.
 The rules for sail numbers and class insignia can be found in Appendix G: Identification on Sails.

 Unless specified in the rules that govern the races that you participate in, you can place the numbers anywhere you like but they are typically placed in the top 60% of the sail with the class insignia above the sail numbers.
 This ensures that the numbers will be visible even if the sail is reefed.